sparsht123t/Flutter-Messaging-Application/README.md

 # RealTime-Flutter-FIrebase-FIrestore-StreamBuilder

-This is a messenger app where you can msg to registered usernames
+This is a messenger app where user can message to any registered user with its username.
+Signed In user need not to manually logged in to the app as saved prefference functionality handles that task, User will be logged in directly when it opens up the app.

+✅  Saved Preferrence\
 ✅  Stream Builder\
 ✅  Firebase Firestore\
 ✅  VelocityX\